Free insurance car deals

 Citroen, DS and Peugeot free insurance car deals

 Citroen SimplyDrive and Peugeot’s ‘Just Add Fuel’ campaigns have been offered for a while.
 They’re different names for the same promotion, which bundles together servicing, roadside assistance, VED (road tax) and insurance into a three-year PCP finance deal.
-The only running cost that isn’t included is fuel, although you will have to pay for consumables like tyres and brakes, as well as fluids like screenwash and additional AdBlue top-ups for diesel models.
+The only running cost that isn’t included is fuel, although you will have to pay for consumables such as tyres and brakes, as well as fluids like screenwash and additional AdBlue top-ups for diesel models if required.

 The scheme is available to buyers aged between 18 and 75, although you’ll need a telematics device (a ‘black box’) to monitor your driving if you’re under 21 or have fewer than two years’ no claims.